whitespy/django-node-assets/README.rst

 |

-The Django application that allows install and serve static assets via Node.js package manager infrastructure.
+The Django application that allows to install and to serve static assets via Node.js package manager infrastructure.
 The application exposes management command to install dependencies from your **package.json** and several static files finders to find files from installed node packages and exclude metadata of node packages and unwanted files when static files will be collected via Django`s **collectstatic** management command execution.